 Although the full amount of the organ restoration has not yet been raised by St Mary & St Margaret’s church, the project is close to achieving its target, now reckoned at some £50,000.
-It is hoped that the work will begin in 2020.
+It is hoped that the work will begin early in 2020 and be completed before the wedding season begins.

 Over one thousand pipes of all shapes and sizes inside the organ are connected to the keyboard via a network of thin lead tubes.
 Over some 3 months the complex triple keyboard will be completely deconstructed and renovated, the leaky wind box will be made good and the pipes will be carefully removed by Norfolk organ specialist Rodney Briscoe.
 Then all will be replaced leaving the 200-year-old instrument sounding as good as new.